 If you’ve taught K-12, you know that teaching the lesson plans are only half the battle in education.
 There can be a host of issues a student has going on outside of school--or even in school--that have nothing to do with the course material, but everything to do with his or her ability to learn.
 Whether a student is facing a crisis like her family losing their home, dealing with ongoing bullying, or suffering from a mental illness, school social workers are there to help.

 The role, though complex, has one key purpose: tackling the issues that teachers may not be qualified to handle, but that can get in the way of learning.
 That can include, bullying, violence/abuse, emotional problems, behavioral issues, special education services, social problems, attendance, and more.
 Social workers help students get access to support resources they may need, and help bridge the gap between school and home, meeting with parents or teachers or both as necessary.

 If you find yourself more interested in helping students from a 360 point of view, school social work might be for you.

 Because school social workers deal with so many different types of complex issues, and work with different stakeholders (parents, students, teachers, school administration, and even the community) the life of a social worker has plenty of variety.

-School social workers also work with parents to help create supportive home environments for students, sometime counseling the family as a whole.
-They’ll help develop education plans for students dealing with special needs, and serve as a bridge between community resources (like mental health agencies) and families to make sure they’re getting the appropriate support.
+School social workers also work with parents to help create supportive home environments for students, sometimes counseling the family as a whole.
+They’ll help develop education plans for students dealing with special needs and serve as a bridge between community resources (like mental health agencies) and families to make sure they’re getting the appropriate support.

 Big city areas have the highest employment levels for school, child, and family social work, with the New York/New Jersey, Los Angeles/Long Beach, Chicago, Philadelphia, and Boston areas topping the list.